 In Vavi’s secretariat report, presented this week to the federation’s central committee, Cosatu was less harsh than expected on the league.

 “Despite the ANCYL’s political inconsistency, such as support for huge salaries and bonuses to leaders of state-owned enterprises, the youth league on many other policy questions remains our ally,” it said.
+“This includes its stance on labour brokering, nationalisation, rejection of the youth wage subsidy, strong support for the progressive elements of the Polokwane resolutions and the manifesto.”

 The report called for Cosatu to continue to foster its relationship with the league.